As a hiring system hums — bringing in unstructured talent — we’ll need a system to structure everyone.

 Working with Ty — as my leadership coach — has helped me to breakthrough the resistance holding me back from finally writing up this series that you’re reading now.

 I’m partnering with Ty and One Mountain Leadership to put together curated training workshops to develop your Leadership Dream Team.

 The architecture group pattern is used to create an arc of longer-term thinking across guilds and circles.

-An architecture group consists of the top leads (tech leads, guild leads) from the other organizational structuring patterns.
+An architecture group consists of the top leads (TL++) from the other organizational structuring patterns.
 These members are tasked with forecasting future infrastructure and architecture needs across engineering.

 The engineering infrastructure in production today will be in perpetual fight against entropy as new requirements surface and additional scale is needed.
 An architecture group is the counter force to entropy.
 They bring-forth new life — with DNA upgrades — to thrive in a changing environment.